 Global payouts are payments that you make to counterparties in other countries.
-You may want to pay your counterparty via a wire transfer or their local payment rail.
+You may want to pay your counterparty via a wire transfer, a Global ACH payment, or their local payment rail.
 Modern Treasury supports sending global payouts through both bank and non-bank providers.

 Global payouts can take longer to settle than domestic payments.
 There are a variety of factors that can impact settlement timing, such as the number of intermediaries involved, banking hours and holidays, errors in bank details, or compliance reviews.
 There may be a mismatch between when the funds are debited from your account and when your counterparty receives them.

 Most of our bank partners enable you to send dollar-denominated wires to counterparties overseas.
 Additionally, many support sending wires in another currency.
 The timelines at each bank may vary.